getcarina/getcarina.com/_getting-started/2016-10-31-create-kubernetes-cluster.md

 date: 2016-10-31
 featured: true
 permalink: docs/getting-started/create-kubernetes-cluster/
-description: Learn how to get your first containerized application up and running on Carina in a minimal amount of time
+description: Learn how to get your first containerized application up and running on Kubernetes in a minimal amount of time
-docker-versions:
-  - 1.11.2
 kubernetes-versions:
   - 1.4.5
 topics: